serrodcal-miscellaneous/kafkaClusteDockerCompose/README.md

 ~$ docker-compose up
 ```

+This project uses [Wurstmeister/Kafka](https://github.com/wurstmeister/kafka-docker) docker image, visit its README to get more info.

 ## Testing

 Install in your environment [kafkacat](https://github.com/edenhill/kafkacat), to be able to test your cluster (consume, produce, get info and so on).